D. P. Singh (writer): Scientific literature

-Besides publishing 20 books and about 1000 general articles on various aspects of science and technology, he has also translated 4 books from English to Punjabi.
+Besides publishing 20 books and about 1200 general articles on various aspects of science and technology, he has also translated 4 books from English to Punjabi.

 Science fiction writings

-In the genre of science fiction, Dr. Singh has authored/published two books for general readers, four books for children and about 45 stories, to date, in various newspapers and magazines of Canada, USA, India, and Pakistan in Punjabi, Hindi, and English.
+In the genre of science fiction, Dr. Singh has authored/published two books for general readers, four books for children and about 45 stories, to date, in various newspapers and magazines of Canada, USA, Romania, India, and Pakistan in Punjabi, Hindi, and English.

 Sikh Theology

-As Director, Center for Understanding Sikhism, Mississauga Canada, he played a vital role in the promotion of teaching and research in Sikh Theology in India and Canada.
-With three books, two booklets, and about 200 articles on Sikh theology to his credit, he has delivered about one dozen invited talks on ‘Sikh Religion and Philosophy,’ at various educational institutions within India and Canada.
+From late 2019 to early 2026, as the Director, Center for Understanding Sikhism, Mississauga Canada, he played a vital role in the promotion of teaching and research in Sikh Theology in India and Canada.
+With six books, two booklets, and about 250 articles on Sikh theology to his credit, he has delivered about one dozen invited talks on ‘Sikh Religion and Philosophy’ at various educational institutions within India and Canada.
 Five of his articles have been included in different books edited by eminent Sikh scholars.
 He has reviewed thirteen books authored by eminent Sikh writers.